Even if it comes from a family member or a person you love – forcing someone to do anything does not make for a healthy relationship.

 - You could lose your self-esteem and doubt yourself.

-- If forcing doesn’t pay off, you might feel like a failure.
+- If force doesn’t pay off, you might feel like a failure.

 - You’ll also come off as desperate and weak.

 - You won’t be respected or of interest to the other person.